First Congregational Church

 If any member has a dispute or disagreement with any other member or with

 the church generally, he or she shall first discuss it with the pastor.
 If it

-cannot be resolved, it will be taken before the Board of Spiritual and Parish
+cannot be resolved, it will be taken before the Board of Ministry and Mission.

 the dispute continues to occur, staff of the Southern California Nevada

 Conference of the United Church of Christ will be asked to intervene.
 If after

 these interventions no resolution appears possible, the offending member(s) may

 The minister shall be elected by the church members and shall serve until

 the term has been satisfied either by himself or herself, or by the church